rediacc/docs/docs/cli/api-reference/rm.md

-# Rm
+# Remove

-Remove resources from the system.
+Remove/delete resources from the system.

 ## Table of Contents